 Also, since federal minimum wage changes depend on the current party in Congress or the Oval Office, it makes sense to prepare for various scenarios.
 Here are some other steps you can take to make sure your business is ready for anything:

 - Reevaluate your staffing: Take a look at your hourly, weekly, and monthly sales to determine if your current staffing levels are appropriate.
 For example, perhaps you only need to hire temporary employees during your busy seasons instead of taking on more full-time regular staff.

 - Hire the best: Hiring the right people is always important, but doubly so when you operate a small business.
 So take your time and cast a wide net when recruiting new employees.
 And, once you have your team in place, make employee retention a priority by offering them a path to growth and development and making your business an attractive place to work.

 - Upgrade your technology: When you automate complicated, time-consuming aspects of management, like payroll, you can spend more time focusing on issues like staffing and growing your business.
 Our payroll features allow you to import timecards from the Square POS, Square Team app, or third-party partners, so tracking your staff’s hours happens automatically.

-Whether it’s navigating Tennessee minimum wage or searching for COVID-19 small-business resources, we are here to help your small business succeed.
+If you’re navigating the Tennessee minimum wage, we are here to help your small business succeed.
 We have hardware and tools with pricing options for small businesses, so you can worry less about outgoing expenses and more about growing your business.